 Decorative Metal Etching

-Metal etching, or metal engraving, is a method used to create fine lines, grooves, and impressed designs on metal sheets or parts.
-United Western Enterprises, Inc. offers photo etching services to produce a range of decorative elements.
-Photochemical machining isn’t only for creating part shapes with precise dimensions and tolerances in high quantities.
-We can also form complex patterns that serve a client’s decorative and artistic needs with our precise metal etching services.
+Metal etching, also referred to as metal engraving, is a method for greeting grooves, impressed designs, or fine lines on specific metal parts or on sheets of metal.
+Decorative metal etching services are used in a wide range of industries from electronics manufacturing to producing retail goods, and from defense to the medical industry.
+United Western Enterprises is a company that offers decorative metal etching services to produce a wide range of decorative elements.
+Decorative metal etching isn’t only for creating custom parts with precise dimensions and high tolerances; we also form complex patterns that serve a client’s decorative and artistic needs with our precise metal etching services.

 Metal etching services are used for a wide variety of decorative and industrial applications.
 Some of the decorative metal etching applications offered by United Western Enterprises include musical instrument decoration, firearm engraving, jewelry designs, trophy and plaque decoration, architectural engraving, furnishing embellishments, hardware detailing, and etching for the aerospace and auto industries.

-Since the age of the vikings, the process of metal etching has been used for a number of purposes.
+Since the age of the vikings, the process of metal etching has been used for several purposes.
 During the Middle Ages it was completed by hand using a fine-tipped tool such as a burin.
 Hand etching created intricate patterns, but due to its inconsistencies and time-consuming, lengthy process, it continued to evolve in technique to eventually become what we know it as today.

 Traditionally, most metal etching was performed on softer products like copper and zinc, then it was applied to stronger metals like steel.
 Some of the finest examples of early metal etching can be seen on medieval artifacts like suits of armor, swords, plates, cups, and guns.